Doraku/DefaultEcs/README.md

 <a name='Extension'></a>
 # Extension
 A DefaultEcs.Extension project is present to show how other features can be built upon the base framework.
 Those features are just provided as example and are not part of DefaultEcs because the implementation is not generic nor satisfactory enough.
+- [Children](https://github.com/Doraku/DefaultEcs/blob/master/source/DefaultEcs.Extension/Children/EntityExtension.cs) makes so entities can be linked together so disposing the parent will also dispose its children
+- [Hierarchy](https://github.com/Doraku/DefaultEcs/tree/master/source/DefaultEcs.Extension/Hierarchy) show an example on how to create hierarchy level between entities so parents are processed before their children

 <a name='Sample'></a>
 # Sample